 Additionally, the genes identified in the study could serve as future targets for treatment.

-“This new progenitor cell population is highly valuable for disease prognosis and the subtype-specific regulators and pathways discovered in this study could help identify potential therapeutic vulnerabilities in this lethal cancer,” said Yue, who is also the director of the Institute for Augmented Intelligence in Medicine Center for Advanced Molecular Analysis.
+“This new progenitor cell population is highly valuable for disease prognosis and the subtype-specific regulators and pathways discovered in this study could help identify potential therapeutic vulnerabilities in this lethal cancer,” said Yue, who is also the director of the Institute for Artificial Intelligence in Medicine Center for Advanced Molecular Analysis.

 The study, which was a collaborative effort between multiple hospitals and universities, was supported in part by grants from the Cincinnati Research Foundation ARC award, CancerFree Kids Foundation, Pray-Hope-Believe Foundation, TeamConnor Childhood Cancer Foundation, and the Cure Starts Now Foundation.